Harry Chapin: When in Doubt, Do Something

 Harry Chapin: When in Doubt, Do Something is a 2020 documentary-biographical film directed by Rick Korn documenting the life and career of Harry Chapin.

 Background

 The film covers Chapin's life, career and political activism.
 It is told through interviews, archive footage, and photos.
-The film features testimonials from Chapin's family, band members, and peers that include Billy Joel, Pat Benatar, Kenny Rogers, Bruce Springsteen, and more.
+The film features testimonials from Chapin's family, band members, and peers that include Billy Joel, Pat Benatar, Kenny Rogers, and Bruce Springsteen.